Jesr2104/IVerbs/README.md

 ## Screens

-1. **Login screen**: This screen is used for user authentication, where users enter their username and password to access the system or application.
+1. **Home [1 screen]**: This screen is a user interface that allows users to access a list of irregular verbs and practice them through a test feature.
+The statistics of completed games, including the words used and the words ordered by mistakes made, are also available.

-2. **Home screen**: This is the main screen that users see when they open an application or system.
-It typically provides an overview of the most important features and functions.
+2. **Main menu [2 screen]**: This main menu of the application provides access to basic functions, such as configuring the app, sharing it, and rating it.
+It also includes information about the app and its creator.

-3. **Dashboard screen**: This screen provides a visual representation of key performance indicators and metrics, such as sales, traffic, or usage data.
+3. **List of verbs [3 screen]**: This screen is providing a comprehensive list of verbs for the user to study, including the ability to listen to pronunciation, view examples, and see the verbs in different tenses.

-4. **Profile screen**: This screen displays information about a user, such as their name, contact information, and account settings.
+4. **Description [4 screen]**: This screen is displaying information about a specific verb that has been selected from the list of verbs, likely including its definition, translations, and possibly examples of how it is used in different tenses or contexts.

-5. **Search screen**: This screen allows users to search for specific content or information within an application or system.
+5. **Description tenses [5 screen]**: this is the description screen too but showing all the examples and times.

 6. **Settings screen**: This screen allows users to customize various settings and preferences for an application or system.